felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 ### Commands and Buttons

-UI reference should be in **Bold** and have the same capitalisation as the UI, except for final punctuation.
+UI reference should be in bold and have the same capitalisation as the UI, except for final punctuation.
 For example, a UI label of **User details**: will be documented as **User details**.
 No colon, quote marks or any other type of punctuation are required.

 For example: